CutOffFrequency/Cut-Up-Tool/README.md

 https://en.wikipedia.org/wiki/Cut-up_technique

-CUT is an auto cut up web app with has three modes (currently):
+CUT is an auto cut up web app with three modes (currently):

  Bowie: Which sorts the input text into groups of 4 - 6 elements (separated by a space " "), then shuffles and returns